olukayodepaul/productMicroService/src/main/java/doc/db.md

 -- Stores warranty and return policy information for products.
 -- Admin: Defines policies for products.
 CREATE TABLE product_policies (
-id SERIAL PRIMARY KEY,                   -- Unique identifier for each policy entry product_id INTEGER NOT NULL UNIQUE,      -- ID of the product associated with the policies organisation_id UUID NOT NULL,           -- ID of the organisation that owns the product policies warranty_description TEXT,               -- Description of the warranty warranty_period VARCHAR(50),             -- Period of the warranty return_policy_description TEXT,          -- Description of the return policy created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when policies were added FOREIGN KEY (product_id) REFERENCES products(id), -- Relationship: One-to-One (a product has unique policies) FOREIGN KEY (organisation_id) REFERENCES organisations(id) -- Relationship to organisations );
+id SERIAL PRIMARY KEY,                                      -- Unique identifier for each policy entry product_id INTEGER NOT NULL UNIQUE,                         -- ID of the product associated with the policies organisation_id UUID NOT NULL,                              -- ID of the organisation that owns the product policies warranty_description TEXT,                                  -- Description of the warranty warranty_period VARCHAR(50),                                -- Period of the warranty return_policy_description TEXT,                             -- Description of the return policy is_active BOOLEAN DEFAULT TRUE,                             -- Status of the product (active or inactive) updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,             -- Timestamp when the product was last updated created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,             -- Timestamp when policies were added FOREIGN KEY (product_id) REFERENCES products(id),           -- Relationship: One-to-One (a product has unique policies) FOREIGN KEY (organisation_id) REFERENCES organisations(id)  -- Relationship to organisations );

 -- 6. Product Reviews Table
 -- Stores customer reviews for products.
 -- Customers: Submit reviews based on their experiences.
 CREATE TABLE product_reviews (
-id SERIAL PRIMARY KEY,                   -- Unique identifier for each review entry product_id INTEGER NOT NULL,             -- ID of the product being reviewed organisation_id UUID NOT NULL,           -- ID of the organisation that owns the product reviews uuid_id INTEGER NOT NULL,                -- ID of the user who wrote the review rating INTEGER CHECK (rating BETWEEN 1 AND 5), -- Rating given to the product review_text TEXT,                        -- Text of the review created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the review was created FOREIGN KEY (product_id) REFERENCES products(id), -- Relationship: One-to-Many (a product can have multiple reviews) FOREIGN KEY (organisation_id) REFERENCES organisations(id) -- Relationship to organisations );
+id SERIAL PRIMARY KEY,                                      -- Unique identifier for each review entry product_id INTEGER NOT NULL,                                -- ID of the product being reviewed organisation_id UUID NOT NULL,                              -- ID of the organisation that owns the product reviews user_id INTEGER NOT NULL,                              -- ID of the user who wrote the review rating INTEGER CHECK (rating BETWEEN 1 AND 5),              -- Rating given to the product review_text TEXT,                                           -- Text of the review created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,             -- Timestamp when the review was created FOREIGN KEY (product_id) REFERENCES products(id),           -- Relationship: One-to-Many (a product can have multiple reviews)
+FOREIGN KEY (organisation_id) REFERENCES organisations(id)  -- Relationship to organisations
+);

 -- 7. Related Products Table
 -- Stores relationships between products for cross-selling or upselling.
 -- Admin: Manages relationships between products.
-CREATE TABLE related_products (
-id SERIAL PRIMARY KEY,                   -- Unique identifier for each related product entry product_id INTEGER NOT NULL,             -- ID of the product related_product_id INTEGER NOT NULL,     -- ID of the related product
+CREATE TABLE related_products (aUUU id SERIAL PRIMARY KEY,                   -- Unique identifier for each related product entry product_id INTEGER NOT NULL,             -- ID of the product related_product_id INTEGER NOT NULL,     -- ID of the related product